- A high temperature? You might feel hot to touch on your chest or back (you do not need to measure your temperature)

 - A person who has had skin-to-skin physical contact with someone else

-- A person who has been within 2 metres (with face-to-face contact), for 15 minutes or longer, with someone else.
+- A person who has been within two metres of someone for more than 15 minutes (either as a one-off contact or added up together over one day)

 Next, book a test